 Armed Force Expeditionary Service Medal

-Inherent Resolve Campaign Medal
+Inherent Resolve Campaign Medal with bronze star

 Global War on Terrorism Service Medal